Jeremiah Wright controversy: Later impact and continuing controversy

 Wright wrote on his Facebook page apologizing for his remarks on June 12.
 He wrote, "I mis-spoke and I sincerely meant no harm or ill-will to the American Jewish community or the Obama administration ...
 I have great respect for the Jewish faith and the foundational (and central) part of our Judeo-Christian tradition."
 He also stated, "I love President Obama as my son, and support and honor him as the President of the United States of America and leader of the free world."
 Amos Brown, a former San Francisco supervisor and Baptist pastor, has defended Wright and disputed charges of antisemitism.
 He said, "[p]eople hear snippets of things and they go running with it rather than sitting down and having a dialogue, the way Jesus engaged people".

-In a controversial May 2012 article in The New York Post, Edward Klein published an interview with Wright.
-In this article, Rev. Wright says that a person close to Obama emailed him with an offer of $150,000 to silence him before the 2008 Presidential election.
-Wright supposedly refused.
-When Klein asked if Obama had personally made an effort to see him concerning the offer, Wright replied that Obama insisted on meeting at a secret secure location, in order to discuss the matter.
-According to Wright, Obama was aware of speaking engagements that Wright had scheduled and asked him not to speak in public until after the November election.
-When the article Klein wrote was challenged, Klein claimed the person who initially contacted him with the offer as an Obama confidant and personal friend of Michelle Obama named Dr. Eric Whitaker, and said that secret service logs confirm the meeting between Wright and Obama.

 Opinion polling

-In mid-March, a Rasmussen Reports national telephone poll of voters found that just 8% had a favorable opinion of Jeremiah Wright and 58% had an unfavorable view.
+In mid-March 2008, a Rasmussen Reports national telephone poll of voters found that just 8% had a favorable opinion of Jeremiah Wright and 58% had an unfavorable view.
 73% of voters believed that Wright's comments were divisive, while 29% of African-Americans said Wright's comments made them more likely to support Obama.
 66% of those polled had read, seen, or heard news stories about Wright's comments.

 During these events, Hillary Clinton briefly took the lead in the Gallup national tracking poll, ahead of Obama by 7 points on March 18.
 By March 20, Clinton's lead decreased to 2 points, a statistically insignificant amount.
 The same day, John McCain took a 3-point lead over both Democratic candidates in hypothetical General Election match ups, with a 2-point margin of error.
 By March 22, Obama had regained his lead over Clinton and was up by 3 points.
 The editor-in-chief of the Gallup Poll said that the effect of the controversy "died after a couple of days".

 A CBS poll taken from March 15 to March 17 found that sixty-five percent of registered voters said it made no difference in their view of Obama, while thirty percent said it made them have a less favorable view.